simonpf/smple/doc/source/index.rst

 Aim
 ---

-The aim of the :code:`smpl` theme is to provide a simple and clean sphinx theme that is highly customizable through python.
+The aim of the :code:`smpl` Sphinx theme is to provide a clean and simple layout that is highly customizable.

 .. toctree::